Auburn Tigers: Football

 Auburn claims nine national championships: 1910, 1913 (chosen by one selector in 1999), 1914, 1957, 1958, 1983, 1993, (one of four co-champions by one selector), 2004 and 2010.
 Auburn currently is 7th all time in total national championships tied with Ohio State and Pitt.
 Three Auburn players, Pat Sullivan in 1971, Bo Jackson in 1985, and Cam Newton in 2010 have won the Heisman Trophy.
 The Trophy's namesake, John Heisman, coached at Auburn from 1895 until 1899.
 Auburn is the only school that Heisman coached at (among others, Georgia Tech and Clemson) that has produced a Heisman Trophy winner.
-Auburn's Jordan–Hare Stadium has a capacity of 87,451 ranking as the tenth-largest on-campus stadium in the NCAA as of January 2011.
+Auburn's Jordan–Hare Stadium has a capacity of 88,048 ranking as one of the largest on-campus stadiums in the entire country.

 Auburn played the first football game in the Deep South in 1892 against the University of Georgia at Piedmont Park in Atlanta, Georgia.
 The Tigers' first bowl appearance was in 1937 in the sixth Bacardi Bowl played in Havana, Cuba.
 AU Football has won 12 conference championships (8 SEC), has had seven perfect seasons, and since the division of the conference in 1992, six outright western division championships (1997, 2000, 2004, 2010, 2013, 2017) along with three additional co-championships.
 Auburn plays archrival Alabama each year in a game known as the Iron Bowl.
 In the overall series with Alabama, Auburn trails Alabama 42–35–1, despite holding an 18–14 advantage in games played since 1982.
 Of the 14 SEC member universities, Auburn currently ranks 5th in the number of SEC football championships, and has won the most SEC titles of any program in the last decade.